Verdify

 Documentation updates

-Keep the Control Matrix, risk register, runbook, scorecard, and known-limits backlog current.
+Keep the Control Matrix, risk register, runbook, private eval record, and known-limits backlog current.

 Retainer rhythm